kanow-blog/kanow-school-javascript-basics/lesson-6-object/README.md

 - More about object and object built in methods you can find here: **[Object](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object)**
 - What is the meaning of **_this_** inside object: **[this as an object method](https://developer.mozilla.org/pl/docs/Web/JavaScript/Reference/Operators/this#as_an_object_method)**

-> I want to encourage you to play with object built in methos, they can be very usefull in the future.
+> I want to encourage you to play with object built in methods, they can be very useful in the future.
 Here you can find those methods: **[Object Static methods](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object#static_methods)**